weetmuts/beak/README.md

 necessary to reach the tarred directories are visible in the tarred file system.

-Thus tarredfs makes the original file system more chunky, ie reduces the number of files and directories, while keeping the remaining directory structure intact.
+Thus tarredfs makes the original filesystem more chunky, ie reduces the number of files and directories, while keeping the remaining directory structure intact.
 This is beneficial when syncing data to a remote storage service that have high a transfer bandwidth but allows